raihanalam/documentation/content/applications/productivity/studio/pdf_reports.rst

 Colors
 ------

-Change the primary and secondary colors which are used throughout reports to highlight important elements.
+Change the primary and secondary colors used throughout reports to highlight important elements.
 The default colors are automatically generated based on the colors of the logo.

 .. _studio/pdf-reports/default-layout/background:

-Layout Background
+Layout background
 -----------------

 Change the background image of the report:

-- :guilabel:`Blank`: no image is used, the background is empty.
+- :guilabel:`Blank`: no image is displayed.
-- :guilabel:`Geometric`: an image featuring geometric shapes is added to the background.
+- :guilabel:`Geometric`: an image featuring geometric shapes is displayed in the background.
 - :guilabel:`Custom`: use a custom background image by uploading one.

 .. _studio/pdf-reports/default-layout/tagline:

-Company Tagline
+Company tagline
 ---------------

 The :guilabel:`Company Tagline` is displayed on the header of :ref:`External reports